lukaszkutylowski/CalcSpringMVC/README.md

 *index.jsp* it is a frontend side of this web application.
 This Java Server Page contains settings according to UTF-8 charset, import PrintWriter class and import Java Standard Tag Library file.
 In *<style>* section is declared a CSS styles configurations.
 It is contains some CSS classes e.g. *.container{}*.

 *Image shows index.jsp page*

 ![alt text](/.readmeimages/image4.jpg)

-This servlet use post HTTP method to communicate with backend side of web application.
+This application use POST HTTP method to communicate with backend side of web application.
-URI of controller servlet is */calc-servlet*.
+The fragment of the mapped url path */calc*.
 This form contains inputs: two numbers and operator (sign) from predefined list.
-This set of information is sent to the CalcServlet.
+This set of information is sent to the CalcController.

 *Image shows <form> implementation in index.jsp file*

 ![alt text](/.readmeimages/image5.jpg)

-*CalcServlet* returns set of data: number 1, number 2, sign, result and flag.
+*CalcController* returns set of data: number 1, number 2, sign, result and flag.
 If flag equals 0 then result is printed.
 This condition is implemented to printing values when they are not null.
 Flag allows to turn off display of null values.
 Last section is footer with informations about author and date.

 *Image shows code with scriptlet which implements presenting of results*